 “Monte Irvin would be a great source,” Harwell said during our conversation in 2008. “[He's] very personable, a very intelligent guy; I'm very fond of him.”

 A popular figure with baseball fans and autograph collectors, Irvin frequently received mail requesting his signature.
 He asked those who wrote to him to send a donation to his alma mater, Lincoln University, in exchange for his autograph.
 Over the years, Irvin raised tens if not, hundreds of thousands of dollars to support the HBCU.
-In our correspondence through the mail, I too donated to Irvin’s cause to have some of my own items signed.
+In our correspondence through the mail, I donated to Irvin’s cause to have some of my own items signed.
 When my envelope came back a few weeks later, only one of the items were returned, with my harder to find personal photos missing.
-I called Irvin to ask if he remembered seeing them, as they were pretty unique, and he told me that he gets a substantial amount of mail, but he would look to see if he misplaced them.
+I called Irvin to ask if he remembered seeing them, as they were pretty unique.
+He told me he gets a substantial amount of mail, but he would look to see if he misplaced them.

 A sampling of the items Irvin sent / N. Diunte |